 Interested aspirants should read through the materials (below) and talk to their congregation's governing board and minister(s).
-If all of the parties agree that the CLM Program looks like a good fit and will serve the congregation's mission, the aspirant can fill out the application materials and request an interview with the CLM Committee.
+If all of the parties agree that the CLM Program looks like a good fit and will serve the congregation's mission, the aspirant can request the application materials from the CLM Council.
+Once received and reviewed, the Council will request an interview with you.

-Those who are accepted into the program are considered to be "CLM Candidates."
-They are assigned a liaison to the CLM Committee to track their progress, and are also assigned a mentor, who works with the candidate in developing a learning/serving plan.
+Those accepted into the program are considered "CLM Candidates."
+They are assigned a liaison to the CLM Council to track their progress, and are also assigned an ordained minister as their mentor, who works with the candidate in developing a learning/serving plan.
 A typical candidate takes 2-4 years to complete the training; others have taken less time.
-When the mentor and the candidate both feel the candidate has completed the needed training, the candidate completes a learning portfolio and schedules an in-person interview with the CLM Committee.
+When the mentor and the candidate both feel the candidate has completed the needed training, the candidate submits completion dcouments and schedules an in-person interview with the CLM Council.
 Upon successful completion of the interview, the candidate is issued a Commissioned Lay Minister certificate, which is good for three years, with the possibility of renewal in three year increments.
-CLM’s are then commissioned in a ceremony in their home congregation.
+CLM’s are then commissioned by their congregation in a ceremony in their home congregation.
 CLMs who wish to continue to serve three years after the initial commissioning time can apply for a renewal.

 To find out more about the process of becoming a commissioned lay minister, please visit the procedures and forms page.